SAML Applications

 Tip

-Use regex for broader ACS URL support across environments like staging, QA, and production.
+Use regex for broader ACS URL coverage across staging, QA, and production environments.

 SAML Subject and Name ID

-You can choose which user attribute you wish to use for your service provider (SP): either User ID, Email, Phone, or any custom attribute.
-When using a custom attribute, it's recommended to set the NameID format to unspecified to ensure maximum compatibility.
+Many SPs require the user's email as the NameID subject.
+You can choose which user attribute to use: User ID, Email, Phone, or any custom attribute.
+When using a custom attribute, set the NameID format to unspecified for maximum compatibility.

 urn:oasis:names:tc:SAML:2.0:nameid-format:persistent